Carlos Peña (Spanish footballer): Playing career

-Managerial career
+Coaching career

 Peña worked with CF Lorca Deportiva, UCAM Murcia CF and Albacete's youth teams after retiring.
 On 16 April 2022, he was appointed manager of his last club Goa.

 In June 2023, Peña signed as new head coach of Ratchaburi F.C. in the Thai League 1.
 One year later, he switched to the Liga 1 (Indonesia) with Persija Jakarta.

 Peña remained in the Indonesian top division on 11 June 2025, being appointed at Persita Tangerang.